NexPlayer/Android-SDK/advanced.md

 #### void onStartAudioTask (NexPlayer mp)

-The `NexPlayer`™ audio task has started.
+The `NexPlayer` audio task has started.

 **Deprecated** This method is only included for compatibility with older code and should not be used.